Welcome To Your Client Resources Center

 Listen to your body first and foremost.

-If your body doesn’t respond well to something you have eaten including a remedy please stop it.
+If your body doesn’t respond well to something you have eaten or used including a remedy please stop it.
 This process is about your body becoming your guide and eventually replacing Ron as your coach.
+Listen to your body first.

 *Ron has an exceptionally strong warning against using milk and sugar products during a hospital visit, especially products like Ensure.
-The food in hospitals is loaded with both milk products and sugar and it may help people to gain weight when suffering cachexia (wasting away), emaciation, but these foods greatly decrease your chance of survival in a hospital environment.
+The food in hospitals is loaded with both milk products and sugar in order to help people gain weight when suffering cachexia (wasting away), emaciation, but in Ron’s opinion these foods greatly decrease the chance of survival in a hospital environment.

 Be aware!
 One of the strongest concerns during a hospital visit especially for children and older individuals is contracting a respiratory condition which frequently leads to pneumonia and potentially death.
-In my opinion it is a crime to feed people milk and/or sugar laden foods while debilitated and in close quarters with other ill people making them more susceptible to dangerous respiratory infections.
+In Ron’s opinion it is almost a crime to feed people milk and/or sugar laden foods while debilitated and in close quarters with other ill people making them more susceptible to dangerous respiratory infections.
 This needs to be changed for better hospital survival rates.
-Until these changes are made, protect yourself by demanding better quality foods without these ingredients in a hospital environment.
+Until these changes are made, Ron would ask you to protect yourself by demanding better quality foods without these ingredients in a hospital environment in particular.

 You are responsible for your health and well-being.